 Creative Cloud gives you access to the world's best creative apps for design, web, video and photography — all right on the desktop — along with seamless ways to share and collaborate.

 Sheridan students are eligible to receive a license for select applications from the Adobe CC software suite for use on a personal computer.
-See Getting the Software for details.

 Available software includes: